Connect with others who understand.

 Recommendations From Members

-MySpondylitisTeam members share how they manage difficulty speaking, including medical treatment, nutritional supplements, and lifestyle changes.
+MySpondylitisTeam members have discussed how they manage difficulty speaking, including medical treatment and lifestyle changes.

 Removing sources of stress helped one member.
 “Stress creates inflammation, which in turn signals your already compromised immune system to attack,” they said.